-This Mini Coffee Cake is light and fluffy with an insane buttery, crunchy, crumbly streusel layer over the top.
+This Mini Coffee Cake is light and fluffy with a ridiculously good buttery, crunchy, crumbly streusel layer over the top.
 It serves four, but you might not want to share…

 Say hello to the world’s perfect (mini) coffee cake.